ossf/scorecard/README.md

 - Any criteria in the scorecard must be actionable.
 It should be possible, with help, for any project to "check all the boxes".
 - Any solution to compile a scorecard should be usable by the greater open source community to monitor upstream security.

-## Docker

-- The Dockerfile in the root directory utilizes [experimental features](https://github.com/moby/buildkit/blob/master/frontend/dockerfile/docs/syntax.md) which is available in Docker v18.09 or later.

 ## Contributing